RakhithJK/dbeaver-cloudbeaver-wiki/DBeaver-TE-Install.md

-This instructin explain how to configure and deploy DBeaver Team Edition.
+This instruction explains how to configure and deploy DBeaver Team Edition.
 It is supposed to be read by system administrators and/or devops engineers.

 DBeaver Team Edition consists of the following components: